 Have the kids get in touch with their inner…well, child, at these mindfulness camps.
 Kids aged six to 12 years can take part in art, pet therapy, yoga and horse grooming to escape the stress of school.
 They can even extend the fun at a sleepover camp.

-When: various dates during March and April
+When: various dates during April

 Where: The Open Centre